MVS: Evolution of MVS

 OS/360 MFT (Multiprogramming with a Fixed number of Tasks) provides multiprogramming: several memory partitions, each of a fixed size, are set up when the operating system is installed and when the operator redefines them.
 For example, there could be a small partition, two medium partitions, and a large partition.
 If there were two large programs ready to run, one would have to wait until the other finished and vacated the large partition.
-OS/360 R19 added MFT subtasking (multitasking), the ability for a job to dynamically creat new tasks with the ATTACH macro..
+OS/360 R19 added MFT sub-tasking (multitasking), the ability for a job to dynamically create new tasks with the ATTACH macro.

 OS/360 MVT (Multiprogramming with a Variable number of Tasks) was an enhancement that further refined memory use.
 Instead of using fixed-size memory partitions, MVT allocates memory to regions for job steps as needed, provided enough contiguous physical memory is available.
 This is a significant advance over MFT's memory management, but has some weaknesses: if a job allocates memory dynamically (as most sort programs and database management systems do), the programmers has to estimate the job's maximum memory requirement and pre-define it for MVT.
-A job step that containes a mix of small and large programs wastes memory while the small programs run.
+A job step that contains a mix of small and large programs wastes memory while the small programs run.
 Most seriously, memory can become fragmented, i.e., the memory not used by current jobs could be divided into uselessly small chunks between the areas used by current jobs, and the only remedy was to wait until some current jobs finished before starting any new ones.

 In the early 1970s IBM sought to mitigate these difficulties by introducing virtual memory (which IBM called "virtual storage"), which allowed programs to request address spaces larger than physical memory.
 The original implementations had a single virtual address space, shared by all jobs.
 OS/VS1 is OS/360 MFT within a single virtual address space; OS/VS2 SVS was OS/360 MVT within a single virtual address space.
-So OS/VS1 and SVS in principle had the same disadvantages as MFT and MVT, but the impacts are less severe because jobs and operators could request much larger partitions with a 2 KiB granularity (for OS/VS1) or regions with a 4 KiB granularity (for SVS), and the requests came out of a 16 MiB address space even if physical storage was smaller.
+So OS/VS1 and SVS in principle had the same disadvantages as MFT and MVT, but the impacts are less severe because jobs and operators could request much larger partitions with a 2 KiB granularity (for OS/VS1) or regions with a 4 KiB granularity (for SVS), and the requests came out of a 16MiB address space even if physical storage was smaller.
 As in OS/360 MVT, TSO users in SVS are assigned to a TSO region during login processing and competed with other users assigned to the same region, with essentially the same swap-in and swap-out logic as TSO in MVT.